markvu2607/a7m-api/memory-bank/progress.md

 2. Performance optimizations for code execution
 3. More robust error handling
 4. Integration with the front-end application
+5. Code refactoring to ensure adherence to NestJS standards

 ## Testing Status

 The project has Jest configured for both unit and E2E testing.
 While the test configuration is in place, additional tests may be needed for the recently added coding module to ensure proper functionality and error handling for code execution and evaluation.
+Testing practices should follow the standards defined in the NestJS rules.